AtomLinter/linter-phpcs/README.md

 ## Contributing
 If you would like to contribute enhancements or fixes, please do the following:

-1. Fork the plugin repository.
+0. Fork the plugin repository
-1. Hack on a separate topic branch created from the latest `master`.
+0. Hack on a separate topic branch created from the latest `master`
-1. Commit and push the topic branch.
+0. Commit and push the topic branch
-1. Make a pull request.
+0. Make a pull request
-1. welcome to the club
+0. Welcome to the club!

 Please note that modifications should follow these coding guidelines: